Tim Sample

-Tim Sample (born January 30, 1951) is a Maine humorist.
+Timothy John Sample (born January 30, 1951) is a Maine humorist.

 Life and career

 Sample was born in Fort Fairfield, Maine, and raised in Boothbay Harbor, where he attended local schools.
 He briefly attended Hebron Academy and in 2004 was given an honorary degree from the Academy.
 As a child in the 1960s, Sample was influenced by the comedy albums of Marshall Dodge and Robert Bryan of Bert and I. After dropping out of high school, Sample attended art school and joined various local bands in the Portland area.
 It was singer-songwriter Noel Paul Stookey who encouraged Sample to try his hand at comedy.
 "You know, we’ve got an awful lot of white males singing songs," Sample recalls Stookey telling him, "You do this thing where you can get people laughing, you’ve got this storytelling thing."